bernatj/bernatj.github.io/index.md

 ## Welcome to my personal website

-I am Bernat Jiménez Esteve, a postdoctoral researcher at the Institue for Geociences (IGEO) CSIC-UCM in Madrid (Spain).

 ## ABOUT ME:

-I'm a postdoctoral researcher working on weather and climate extremes at the Instituto de Geociecias (UCM-CSIC) in the Physics of Climate and Global Change group.
+I am Bernat Jiménez Esteve, a postdoctoral researcher working on weather and climate extremes at the Instituto de Geociecias (UCM-CSIC) in the Physics of Climate and Global Change group.

 ## Curriculum Vitae

-2024 - Present: Postdoctoral Resarcher.
+2024 - Present: Postdoctoral Researcher.
 Spanish Research Council (CSIC).
 Madrid

 2022 – 2023: Recognised Researcher (R2).
 Barcelona Supercomputing Center (BSC).
 Spain